uos/lucia_turtlebot/README.md

 catkin_make -DCMAKE_BUILD_TYPE=Release
 ```

+If you have `rosjava` installed, you may have to repeat the `catkin_make`
+command several times until it succeeds.
 The generated `setup.bash` file has to be sourced in each terminal that uses
 this catkin workspace.
 It's best to add it to the `.bashrc` so that it is
 sourced automatically whenever a new terminal is opened: